troygnichols/brandishcv/README.md

 ### How to use it

-1. Go to the home page [home page][1] and click "Get Started" to create an account
+1. Go to the [home page][1] and click "Get Started" to create an account
 2. Click 'Edit your CV'
 3. Type in some markdown
 4. Click save.